amsam0/voicechat-discord/README.md

 If you are a operator (specifically permission level 2 or higher on fabric) or if you have the `voicechat-discord.reload-config` permission, you can use the `/reloaddiscordvoicechatconfig` command to reload the config without have to reload/restart the server. **Using this command will stop all running bots.**

+## Roadmap

+These are features that could be implemented in the future but haven't been yet.

+- Action bar HUD for groups showing players in your group
+- Notifications for groups (a message is sent to you when someone joins/leaves the group you're in)
+- Inventory GUI for groups (this would need an abstraction between Bukkit's API and Fabric's sgui library, and would also make supporting 1.19.2+ on Fabric impossible)